tromey/emacs-ffi/README.md

   null pointer.
 If the argument is not a pointer or is not null, return `nil`.

+* `(ffi-allocate TYPE-OR-NUMBER)`.
+Allocate some memory.
+If a type is given, allocates according to the type's size.
+If a number is given, allocates that many bytes.
+The returned memory will not be automatically reclaimed; you must use `ffi-free` for that.

+* `(ffi-free POINTER)`.
+Free some memory allocated with `ffi-allocate` or `ffi-make-c-string`.

 # Internal Functions

 * `(ffi--dlopen STR)`.
 A simple wrapper for `dlopen` (actually